 Just as she has a penchant for expensive jewelry, Rihanna also enjoys luxury homes.
 In 2012, she purchased an 11,000-square-foot mansion in Pacific Palisades, Calif., for $12 million.
 Two years later she put it back on the market for $15 million.
-The singer has been renting a $36,000-per-month duplex in Manhattan since 2014, but has been spotted checking out other real estate in the area.
+The singer has been reportedly owns a $22 million home in Barbados, rents a house in London and has two condos in Los Angeles.

 In February 2018, RiRi received flak from religious groups in the African nation of Senegal after she was scheduled to be part of an education conference in the nation with French President Emmanuel Macron.
 According to reports, nearly two dozen Islamic groups protested her inclusion — stating that they believe she has ties to both the Illuminati and the Freemasons.